nlp-waseda/mtl-eadrg/README.md

-# Multi-Task Learning of Generation and Classification for Emotion-Aware Dialogue Response Generation
+# Emotion-Aware Dialogue Response Generation by Multi-Task Learning

 Codes for the paper of [Multi-Task Learning of Generation and Classification for Emotion-Aware Dialogue Response Generation](https://aclanthology.org/2021.naacl-srw.15/) at NAACL SRW 2021.